 Flexible Spending Accounts

 Flexible Spending Accounts (FSAs) enable you to set aside some of your pay, on a pre-tax basis, into an account to pay for eligible health care or dependent care expenses.
 "Pre-tax" means you do not pay federal income or FICA taxes on the amount of money you put in the FSA.
 You save money by paying less tax.
-For reimbursement from your FSA account(s), you submit a claim form and required documentation to the spending account administrator, PayFlex Systems USA, Inc.
+For reimbursement from your FSA account(s), you submit a claim form and required documentation to the spending account administrator, Benefit Express.

 There are two types of Flexible Spending Accounts at Vanderbilt:

 The money contributed to your FSA account must be used during the calendar year; it does not carry over from year to year.
+You do have a grace period in which you are allowed additional time to incur claims for reimbursement.
+This grace period allows participants to incur claims up until March 15 of the following plan year.
 Money not used will be forfeited.
 Please plan your election amount carefully.